 The Foundation has adopted an investment strategy which makes it possible for the portfolio as a whole to generate a good return over the medium to long term, given that the pension commitments, for which the Foundation represents collateral, run for a long time.
 The objective is that the return will exceed the financing cost of the commitments by one to two percentage points per year over the long term.
-The equity investment strategy (as well as the overall investment strategy) builds on the principles of matching, diversification and portfolio investments.
+To be able to reach the target return, some risk exposure in the relationship between the portfolio and the pension obligations is necessary.

 - The matching principle means that Foundation’s portfolio is invested in such a way as to make it possible to achieve the return objective.

 - The diversification principle entails that the portfolio encompasses a spread of different asset classes, markets, sectors etc., with the aim of minimising the effect of individual events among the portfolio’s holdings.